bhavnamahi/chr1_bsat_project/ProjectNotebook.md

     - Balancing alignment speed: Fewer anchors pass the filter, so the alignment process runs more efficiently.

-    Essentially, lowering max_count is a precision trade‐off: you ignore super‐high‐copy k‐mers or local repeats, which often helps in repetitive contexts so your aligner doesn’t over‐interpret those repeats as “valid anchors.”
+    Essentially, lowering max_count is a precision trade-off: you ignore super-high-copy k-mers or local repeats, which often helps in repetitive contexts so your aligner doesn’t over-interpret those repeats as “valid anchors.”

 2. The maximum number of matches between two graphs that will be considered during chaining `max_num_match_pairs`: 625000 (down from original 1250000)

     `max_num_match_pairs` controls how many total anchor pairs can be retained for chain building.

-    - Avoiding memory/time blow‐up: In highly repetitive or long regions, the number of potential anchor matches can skyrocket.
+    - Avoiding memory/time blow-up: In highly repetitive or long regions, the number of potential anchor matches can skyrocket.
 Halving `max_num_match_pairs` to 625k helps manage large alignment tasks.

     - Streamlined chaining: With fewer match pairs, the chaining process is less likely to be overwhelmed by borderline or redundant anchors.